California Child Welfare Indicators Project

 Identifying the Problem

 To better evaluate the current website, we made a detailed content audit.
 This helped us understand the bulk of information within the site and how it is organized.
 The site hierarchy map broke down the main navigation of the site for the reports.
-The two ways to get to an exportable report (graph/table) is to view them organized by measure and organized by topic.
+To get to an exportable report (graph/table) users can view them organized by measure and organized by topic.
 Unfortunately, currently those pages are laden with text and hyperlinks and lack a user friendly navigational system.

 From our interviews we decided to focus on two personas.